All blog posts

 It grows quite organically I must say and it's always about a sense of belonging.
 That's a very human trait to want to belong to something and I think you can facilitate that as a company.

-True!
-Because work in 2023 is not just work.
-People want more out of their jobs.
-You want to get satisfaction out of it, to be part of something and those communities are a very good example of that.
-You notice that you are very proud of HubSpot and your job.
-Then I can only thank you for your time and this conversation.
+That's right!
+Because work in 2023 isn't just work.
+People want more from their jobs.
+You want to get more out of it, to be part of something, and those communities are a great example of that.
+You can tell you're very proud of HubSpot and your job.
+So I can only thank you for your time and this conversation.
 Thanks, Jo!

 Do you prefer to listen or watch?
 These episodes are also available in podcast form!